Jackzmc/sourcemod-plugins/README.md

   * `sm_restore <player(s)>` - Restores the selected player's state. @all for all

 ### l4d2_autorestart
-Plugin that automatically restarts server when the server is NOT hibernating, with bots around and no players.
-This fixes an issue with custom maps that force sb_all_bot_game to 1 and disable hibernation.
+Plugin that automatically restarts server when the server is NOT hibernating, with bots around and no players, this fixes an issue with custom maps that force sb_all_bot_game to 1 and disable hibernation.
+It also periodically can restart the server (default: every 2 days), waiting for long periods where no games are being played.

+To change the auto restart time, change `#define MAX_TIME_ONLINE_SECONDS` and recompile.

 ### l4d2_TKStopper
 Plugin requirements: